litec-tmpl/tmpl-reveal.js/00-demo.md

 ### Horizontal Transition

 - Either create a new section in your `index.html`,
-- or seperate your slides in your markdown document by
+- or separate your slides in your markdown document by
   - adding a newline and
   - `-----` (5x)
   - and a newline

 ### Vertical Transition

-- seperate you slides in your markdown dokument by
+- separate you slides in your markdown document by
   - adding a newline and
   - `---` (3x)
   - and a newline